Questions and answers about communal food waste recycling for landlords

 Questions about food waste

-When will communal food waste collections start?
+When did communal food waste collections start?

 We have offered kerbside food waste recycling for houses since 2013, but new government legislation means we must include households with communal waste collections too, such as flats.